Intrinsic alignments of galaxies in multiple projections: Introduction

 The results and insights obtained from hydrodynamical simulations can be used to calibrate analytical models and constrain the priors or their parameters.
 Analytical methods include the linear alignment model \citep{Hirata_2004}, extended to incorporate non-linear contributions \citep{Hirata_2007,Bridle_2007}, which is valid on large scales.
 Additionally, the halo model relates the IA signal at small scales to the distribution of matter in dark matter halos \citep{Schneider_2010,Fortuna_2021} and the EFT model describes the IA signal at intermediate scales \citep{Vlah_2020}.

-For optimal mitigation of the effects of IA on weak lensing surveys, the parameters of the models need to be determined as precise as possible.
+For the optimal mitigation of the effects of IA on weak lensing surveys, the parameters of the models need to be determined as precisely as possible.
 We need to extract as much information as we can from simulations.
-The obvious route would be to run larger simulations, increasing the sample sizes and therefore decreasing the noise in the measurements.
+The obvious route would be to run larger simulations, increasing the sample sizes and, therefore, decreasing the noise in the measurements.
 However, this is very computationally expensive, making other avenues worth investigating.
-To this end, \citet{singh_2024} developed a new multipole-based estimator that increases the precision of parameter fits to IA models by a factor of $\sim2$.
+In recent years, the avenue of finding the optimal estimator has been explored in multiple works.
+Along this line, \citet{singh_2024} developed a new multipole-based estimator that increases the precision of parameter fits to IA models by a factor of $\sim2$.
+Recently, \citet{lamman2025optimalintrinsicalignmentestimators} suggested an alternative approach, where the line-of-sight integration limit ($\Pi_{\rm{max}}$) is varied with the separation, $r_{\rm{p}}$.
+Similarly, \citet{kumwembe2025enhancingmultipletalignmentmeasurements} improved the S/N for multiplet alignments in DESI using imaging.
 In this work, we aim to find a complementary method to increase the amount of information that can be extracted from existing simulations, with a relative low computational cost and using the estimators already available.
-The main objective is to improve the error estimation of both $w_{g+}$ and the quadrupole ($\tilde{\xi}_{g+,2}$, \citet{singh_2024}) by considering a combination of the three possible projections over different axes of the simulation box.
+The main objective is to improve the S/N of intrinsic alignment correlations by considering a combination of the three possible projections over different axes of the simulation box.
+While previous works \citep[e.g.][]{Tenneti_2020} have averaged over projections, the non-trivial cross-covariance between these projections has not been considered before, making the gain in S/N that can be obtained from combining multiple projections unknown.
+To gain an understanding of how this method complements different estimators, we considered two well-established estimators: $w_\mathrm{g+}$ and the quadrupole, $\tilde{\xi}_\mathrm{g+,2}$ \citep{singh_2024}.